Ryutsashi/progress-knight-reborn-rework/NOTES.md

 # saveLoad.js refactor

+Progress: 3.5 / 9 (counting by finished functions)

 ## Progress log

 -  Created the temporary `NOTES.md` file to keep track of current progress for the remaining parts of the saveLoad refactor